sw1ss/sw1ss.github.io/_posts/2017-09-17-ekoparty_ctf_2017-ICSS.md

 So we can test this ICSS with up to 6 characters.
 When I tested it for some time, it was obvious that depending on the position of the character, it is encoded differently.
 For example with the letter "a":
 ```
 a	=>	oA==
 aa	=>	oGM=
 aaa	=>	oGOi
 aaaa	=>	oGOipA==
 aaaaa	=>	oGOipOk=
 aaaaaa	=>	oGOipOks
 ```
 That also means, that it is a problem that this "freeware version" only encrypts 6 chars, because otherwise we could bruteforce the flag.
-However before realising that I tried that, which gave me the start of the flag: `EKO{Mr`
+However before realising that I tried bruteforcing, which gave me the start of the flag: `EKO{Mr`

-What brought me on the right track was the idea of a friend:
+What brought me on the right track was the idea of a friend to try the following command:
 `printf '\x00\x00\x00\x00\x00\x00'| nc icss.ctf.site 40112`
-Which is encrypted to `AQECAwUI` which is after base64 decoding and translating to binary: `1 1 10 11 101 1000`.
+That plaintext is encrypted to `AQECAwUI` which is after base64 decoding and translating to binary: `1 1 10 11 101 1000`.
 That are the starting numbers of the [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_number) sequence: `1, 1, 2, 3, 5`

 However for example `printf '\x61\x00\x00\x00\x00\x00'| nc icss.ctf.site 40112` was `10100000 10 11000011 11000101 10001000 1001101` in binary, which is not exactly a part of the Fibonacci sequence.
-On the other hand `printf '\x00\x00\x00\x00\x00\x61'| nc icss.ctf.site 40112` is encrypted to `1 1 10 11 101 1101001` which makes much more sense.
+On the other hand `printf '\x00\x00\x00\x00\x00\x61'| nc icss.ctf.site 40112` is encrypted to `1 1 10 11 101 1101001` which makes much more sense (the start is still Fibonacci).
 So apparently the first character messes up our Fibonacci sequence.
-When trying '\x01\x00\x00\x00\x00\x00'  (in binary `0 10 11 101 1000 1101`) it became clear that the **first number decides where we start in the sequence**.
-In this case zero is some sort of special case where we start with `fib[1] = 1`, when the first byte is `\x01` the sequence starts from the second character with `fib[3] = 2`.
+When trying plaintexts like '\x01\x00\x00\x00\x00\x00'  (encrypts to `0 10 11 101 1000 1101`) it became clear that the **first number decides where we start in the sequence**.
+In this case zero is some sort of special case where we start with `fib[1] = 1`, when the first byte is `\x01` the sequence starts from the second character with `fib[3] = 2` (The first characters encoding is different from the others, but that doesn't matter since we know that one already).
 Generally it holds that when `i` is the order of the first character, the sequence starts at `fib[i+2]`.

 With a low number for the first byte (for example `\x00`) it is easy to see that the ciphertext is the XOR of the order of the plaintext character and the fibonacci number at that place.